GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as Risk.Gen.
+GridinSoft identifies the sample as Risk.Gen, part of the Risk threat category.

 Timeline